omar-diab/DL-Project-One/report.md

 ### 1.3 Scope of the study
 - Main focus: regularization ablation study
 - Secondary extension: optimization study
-- Mention that the optimization section is an extension built on top of the stronger regularized setup, not a separate unrelated task.

 ---

 ## 2. Methodological Framing